 According to the Data Protection Law, the data subject's consent does not require a specific form and it seems possible to obtain online consent.
 However, the consent must have the following characteristics:

 Free (freely given consent may at any time be withdrawn by the person concerned).

 Informed (that is, the data subject must have given his consent with the full knowledge of the facts).

-No provision of the 2002 Act specifically deals with the consent of minors.
+No provision of the Data Protection Law specifically deals with the consent of minors.
 However, according to Luxembourg law, minors do not generally have the ability to enter into a contract.
-Therefore, consent by minors to process their data can, under these circumstances, be considered void.
+Therefore, consent by minors to process their data will be considered void.

-Performing a task carried out in the public interest, or in exercising official authority vested in the controller or in a third party to whom the data is disclosed.
+It fulfils a task in the public interest, or in exercising official authority vested in the data controller or in a third party to whom the data is disclosed.

 The purposes of the legitimate interests pursued by the data controller, or by the third party or parties to whom the data is disclosed, except where these interests are overridden by the interests or fundamental rights and freedoms of the data subject.

 Processing for supervision reasons at the workplace cannot be carried out by the employer if the employer is the controller, except in the following cases (Article L.261-1, Employment Code):

 For the control of the production process (provided this control only applies to the machines).